-For a list: visit our Publications page.
+To access Conference Proceedings, please visit our Publications page.

-Remembering Nabawiyya Musa
+“Remembering Nabawiyya Musa (1886-1951)”

-‘Aisha Taymur: Challenges of Change and Continuity in the Nineteenth Century
+“‘Aisha Taymur (1840-1902): Challenges of Change and Continuity in the Nineteenth Century”

-WMF held a conference on “Aisha Taymur: Challenges of Change and Continuity in the Nineteenth Century”, 9-10 May, 2002, at the Mubarak Public Library in Giza.
-The conference aimed at reviving the memory of a pioneering woman who greatly influenced cultural life in Egypt, as well as shedding light on a transitional period in Egyptian history- with all its significant changes and transformations on the Arab cultural level.
-This period witnessed heated controversies in political and cultural circles on the desired relation between authenticity and contemporaniety, between the East and the West.
-Many debates took place on the meaning of the “modern” society, the ideal image of men and women, issues related to language, literary genres and the arts, as well as ideological beliefs and political loyalties.
-WMF republished Aisha Taymur’s book, Mir’at al-ta’mmul fi al-umur (Reflections on Issues), as well as the proceeedings of the conference.
+The WMF organised a conference on “Aisha Taymur: Challenges of Change and Continuity in the Nineteenth Century” on 9th-10th May, 2002 at the Mubarak Public Library in Giza.
+The conference aimed to revive the memory of Aisha Taymur (1840-1902), a pioneering intellectual who greatly influenced cultural life in Egypt.
+The conference also shed light on a vital transitional period in Egyptian history and Arab culture.
+This period witnessed heated controversies in political and cultural circles about authenticity and contemporaniety, and the relation between East and West.
+Meanwhile, debates about forms of modern society, the ideal image of men and women, as well as language, literary genres and the arts often defined ideological beliefs and political loyalties.
+On the occasion of the conference, the WMF republished Aisha Taymur’s book, Mir’at al-ta’mmul fi al-umur (Reflections on Issues), as well as the proceedings of the conference.

 The WMF organized a conference on “Qadriyya Husayn and Issues of Belonging” on 2nd-3rd October, 2005 at the Greater Cairo Library.
 On the occasion of the conference, the WMF republished Husayn’s book, Famous Women of the Islamic World, first published in 1924.